 Consequences for Social Structures and Communities

 Sexual violence is perpetrated against women during ethnic conflict because women “keep the civilian population functioning” through their role as mothers, wives, and caretakers (Copelon, 1994, p.
 207).
 The suffering inflicted may cause permanent psychological symptoms or social consequences that impact the woman’s ability to relate, work, or care for her children (Amnesty International, 2004).
 Because large numbers of individual women experienced the deterioration of the familial structures in their lives, the social structures of the community crumbled as more and more individual women became traumatized (MacDonald, 2003, p.
 1).
-Thus the collapse of community structures begins with individual and familial collapse (see Diagram 2).
+Thus the collapse of community structures begins with individual and familial collapse (see Diagram 2).“Women hold communities together, and attacking them contributes to the defeat and disintegration in a number of ways” including the collapse of community structures beginning with the most basic family unit (MacDonald, 2003, p.
+1).
+The trauma of rape can cause pervasive problems that may prevent the survivor from assimilating back in to her family or society as a functional and productive member, so women become “prime targets because of their cultural position and their importance in the family structure” (Seifert, 1994, p.
+63).

 In these ways, rape leads directly to the destruction of family and community structures that is the ultimate goal of genocide.
 The men, especially the victim’s father, husband, or brothers, may feel that they failed to protect the victim, they may feel humiliated when they see the victim.
 Survivors of rape broadcast a message of defeat to the family and community of the victimized woman, which can both demoralize and terrify them.
 They may cast the survivor out or abuse her further, causing deeper emotional trauma and tearing at the fabric that holds the family and the community together.